THE BEGINNING

-This collection celebrates nature's deep connection with its natural cycles.
-Each piece is a genuine representation of simple living, created with love and passion.
+A celebration of nature's deep connection with its natural cycles.
+Each piece is a genuine representation of simple living, created by people passionate about their art.

-Her love of knowledge and creativity has led her to immerse herself in the world of botanical dyes and printing, utilizing the bountiful fruits of the earth: leaves, roots, peels, flowers, and plants that grow abundantly in Costa Rica and Latin America.
+Febe Abarca is an extraordinary woman, a passionate creator, and an explorer of nature.
+Her love for knowledge and doing has led her to delve into the world of botanical dyes and printing, using the generous fruits of the earth: leaves, roots, barks, flowers, and plants that grow abundantly in Costa Rica and Latin America.

-Her hands—her greatest allies in this endeavor—translate the essence of nature into color and form.
-Every fiber in Forānea bears the imprint of the slow pace of sustainable processes, the care of her craft, and the magic of someone who creates with soul and purpose.
+Her hands—the main allies in this work—translate the essence of nature into color and form.
+Each fiber in Forānea bears the slow rhythm of sustainable processes, the care of craftsmanship, and the magic of someone who creates with soul and purpose.

 Collapsible content